dedn/MEVJsTask-PartTwo-Task---1-3/README.md

 # MEVJsTask-PartTwo-Task---1-3

-## Task 1 (In progress)
+## Task 1 (completed)
-The script adds a button to open an office in a new tab
+### Description of the task
+Write a script that could be run on https://www.reddit.com/r/Owls/ .
+Script should add after each image preview two button.
+First button is for opening this article in new browser tab, other for downloading this image preview.
+Also script should modify look of the list, items should have dark or light background.
+Text on items with dark background should have light colors, and vice versa.

 ## Task 3 (completed)
 Link GitPage http://dedn.github.io/task3/